DistrictDataLabs/intro-to-python/WindowsNotes.md

 `pip` is a generic solution for installing modules in Python, and works perfectly well in Unix-like environments.
 However, Windows has certain idiosyncrasies regarding compilers, paths and the like, so it is often easier to install modules using pre-built installers for Windows.
 In particular, you can find several module installers [here](http://www.lfd.uci.edu/~gohlke/pythonlibs/).

-To install Numpy, download the appropriate installer for your version of Python and your operating system (32-bit or 64-bit) from [here](http://www.lfd.uci.edu/~gohlke/pythonlibs/#numpy), and double-click the downloaded file.
+To install Numpy, download the appropriate installer for your version of Python and your operating system (32-bit or 64-bit) from [here](http://www.lfd.uci.edu/~gohlke/pythonlibs/#numpy), double-click the downloaded file, and follow the instructions.
 This site also has installers for [scipy](http://www.lfd.uci.edu/~gohlke/pythonlibs/#scipy), [pandas](http://www.lfd.uci.edu/~gohlke/pythonlibs/#pandas) and other modules in the scientific Python stack.

 You may also need to download and install the Visual C++ 2008 Redistributable Package ([32-bit](http://www.microsoft.com/en-us/download/details.aspx?id=29) or [64-bit](http://www.microsoft.com/en-us/download/details.aspx?id=15336)).
 If you installed Python 3.4, you may need the Visual C++ 2010 Redistributable Package ([32-bit](http://www.microsoft.com/en-us/download/details.aspx?id=5555) or [64-bit](http://www.microsoft.com/en-us/download/details.aspx?id=14632)).